JCWasmx86/valabindgen/doc/planning.md

 - Make all enum values `UPPER_CASE`
 - Make all function names `snake_case`
 - Make all class/enum names `PascalCase`

+## Extract the defines
+Extract all defines using `gcc -E -dM` and apply a user-given regex and map them to e.g. integers/floats/etc. No macro suport for the first few milestones

 ## Writing the VAPI
 The user should give a regex for function names, like `gl.*` for OpenGL or `clang_` for libclang.
 Only the types used by the function will be generated.